Botulinum Toxin Wrinkle Treatments

 Between the 3 common brands (Botox, Dysport, Xeomin), the average time to see results is 3-7 days.
 Some individuals would be able to appreciate a difference within 24hours.

 The cosmetic effect of botulinum toxin treatments initially lasts for 4 months, but gradually increases to 6 months or more with regular treatments as the muscles are more relaxed.

 For the treatment of axillary hyperhydrosis, a significant reduction in sweating is noticed within 2 weeks, and results lasts 6-7 months.

-Uncommonly, some individuals may notice a lowering of the eyelid or eyebrow.
-These effects are temporary and may not be noticed by the person.
+- Uncommonly, some individuals may notice a lowering of the eyelid or eyebrow (ptosis).
+These effects are temporary taking a few weeks to resolved.